klinge/sl-webapp/README.md

 ## TODO (v0.9):
-* DONE Auth: add a register user form - only allow existing members to register #1

 * Auth: add a reset password flow
 * Auth: add controller->requireAuth() to access all pages
 * Auth: direct admin and non-admin to different pages after login